How to Care for Aging Parents: 15 Steps To Take Now for the Future

-Ah, the sandwich years — that special time when you find yourself simultaneously caring for aging parents and growing children.
-It's a delicate balancing act that requires the patience of a saint, the multitasking skills of a superhero, and the time-bending abilities of Doctor Strange.
+The sandwich years — when you are stuck in the middle of kids and parents — can be a delicate balancing act.
+Some may even say this time requires the patience of a saint, the multitasking skills of a superhero, and the time-bending abilities of Doctor Strange.

 Navigating being a sandwich mom is not easy.
 Between managing doctors’ appointments, coordinating care, and making sure the kids get to soccer practice on time, it’s a wonder we don’t all just collapse into a puddle on the kitchen floor.